-My current research interest is integrating machine learning models in quantum chemistry calculations to achieve autonomous workflow for computational high throughput screening and materials discovery.
+My research interest is integrating machine learning models in quantum chemistry calculations to achieve autonomous workflow for computational high throughput screening and materials discovery.
+My reserach covers building decision-making models to optimize cost-accuracy tradeoff in chemistry calculations and Bayesian optimization for chemiscal discovery.
 I have demonstrated this workflow on accelerating the chemical discovery of functional materials and molecules, such as redox couples in redox flow batteries, catalysts for methane-to-methanol conversion, and transition metal chromophores.

 In my spare time, I enjoy playing and electronic games, watching Japanese and Chinese anime, and hiking.

 2022 Excellence Award for Graduate Student, ACS Chemical Computing Group

 MolSSI Software Fellow (NSF fund for open-source software development in MolSSI)

 2021 Best Poster Award, International Symposium on Machine Learning in Quantum Chemistry

 Gold Award, MRS Graduate Student Award